 If you are covering a small, non-institutional exhibition or a non-documented happening, your photos and personal documentation are welcomed.
 Please submit photos of artwork that are well lit, not blurry, and feature only one piece at a time.
 Photos from artist interviews, panel discussions, or other happenings should be clear and avoid chaos (i.e. lots of other people) in the photo.
 Please reach out with any questions about photography/documentation if necessary.

-For our third issue, Boston Art Review welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our forthcoming print publication: Tracing Movement.
+Boston Art Review welcomes submissions of critical perspectives, essays, reviews, interviews, and artwork for our spring issue: No Boundaries.